HuddleEng/PhantomXHR/README.md

 });
 ```

-This method will also let you return a different responseBody on a subsequent request.
+This method will also let you return a different responseBody on a subsequent request, great for testing uploads.

 ### Hold, progress, respond